laerkestenby/webpage/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-Subscribe to our newsletter to hear among the first ones about job opening, contact Adam if you are interested in joining us or collaborating with us.
+Subscribe to our [newsletter](https://mailchi.mp/rm/hulman-lab-newsletter) to hear among the first ones about job opening, contact Adam if you are interested in joining us or collaborating with us.

 {% include section.html %}

 {% capture content %}

-{% include figure.html image="images/adam-hulman.jpg" %}
-{% include figure.html image="images/manuel-thomasen.jpg" %}
-{% include figure.html image="images/photo.jpg" %}
+# {% include icon.html icon="fa-solid fa-users" %}Student Club

 {% endcapture %}

-{% include grid.html style="square" content=content %}